twisted/twisted/docs/core/development/policy/coding-standard.rst

 Docstrings should be indented to the level of the code they are documenting.

-Docstrings should be triple-quoted.
-The opening and the closing of the docstrings should be on a line by themselves.
+Docstrings must be triple-quoted, with opening and the closing of the docstrings being on a line by themselves.
 For example:

 .. code-block:: python